Khushboo-Mittal/Reinforcement-Learning-Snake-Games/SnakeGame_Qlearning/README.md

 This repository contains a Python implementation of the classic Snake game enhanced with a Q-learning algorithm for AI-driven gameplay.
 The game utilizes the Pygame library for graphics and user interaction, and it features a visual representation of the snake's movements and the environment.

 ## Table of Contents
+- Acknowledgments
 - Reinforcement Learning
 - Features
 - Installation
 - Usage
 - Q-table Explanation
 - Game Execution

+## Acknowledgments
+This code is based on the tutorial "AI Learns to Play Snake - Q Learning Explanation" by "Tech Tribe"

 ## Reinforcement Learning
 Reinforcement Learning (RL) is a type of machine learning where an agent learns to make decisions by taking actions in an environment to maximize cumulative reward.
 The key components of reinforcement learning include: